 npm run test:acceptance:compiler |

-npm run build, then node --test on only dist/src/**/*.acceptance.test.js — compiler acceptance tests without the full unit suite or E2E. |
+npm run build, then node --test with only *.acceptance.test.js files under dist/src/ (same find … -name '*.acceptance.test.js' fragment as package.json) — compiler acceptance tests without the full unit suite or E2E. |

 npm run test:acceptance:runtime |